fewshot-goes-multilingual/slavic-incontext-learning/README.md

 together with training scripts for creating simple in-context few-shot learners specialized to an arbitrary target language.

-This is a supplementary material to an article [Resources and Few-shot Learners for In-context Learning in Slavic Languages](TODO) presented on EACL SlavNLP 2023.
+This is a supplementary material to an article [Resources and Few-shot Learners for In-context Learning in Slavic Languages](https://arxiv.org/abs/2304.01922) presented on EACL SlavNLP 2023.
 For more details, take a look into the referenced paper.

 ### Overview